Teakkk/JavaIP/README.md

 # JavaIP
-Learning and solving problems in "Programming Basics" with Java
+Learn Intro Programming with Java.

-I am solving programming problems from different sources to practice and learn "Programming Basics"
+I am solving programming problems from different sources to practice and learn "Programming Basics".